Seven-year-old Carter Cross Jr. wrapped his hand around the tie hugging his throat and tugged.

 Hannah deposited me at the doorway of a huge, paneled room with a massive, burled-wood table in the center and seating for over twenty.

-Five nervous people already sat clustered at the far end of the room.
-One wall of floor-to-ceiling glass overlooked all of downtown, peeking over every high-rise except the green-lit building opposite them across the city center.
+Six nervous people already sat clustered at the far end.
+One wall of floor-to-ceiling glass overlooked all of downtown Dallas, peeking over every high-rise except the green-lit building opposite them across the city center.

 I barely looked at them.
 Over their heads, dominating the wall, was a portrait.
 It had to be at least five feet high.

 The thin, sharp-cheeked white man stared back in a black suit and bolo tie.
-A black cowboy hat with a feather perched forward on his head, framing sharp blue eyes.
-The man’s broad smile curled, flexing like a crossbow poised to launch.
+A black, feather-topped cowboy hat perched forward on his head, framing sharp blue eyes.
+The man’s wide smile curled, flexing like a crossbow poised to launch.

-The news of the past week floated through my head again, less funny and more stomach-churning.
+The news of the past few months floated through my head again, less funny and more stomach churning.

 Grandma Etta must have been out of her mind to get mixed up with him.
 This pervy, fucking liar.
 This conniving, double-dipping prick.
 This manipulative, sneak-down-to-the-quarters piece of shit.